When you upload a spreadsheet for geocoding, we'll leave your columns in place and append additional columns to the existing spreadsheet.

 The columns we'll add will be:

-We only provide partial postal codes in Canada as the full postal codes are proprietary to Canada Post.
+*We are only allowed to provide partial postal codes in Canada as the full postal codes are proprietary to Canada Post.
+If you include the full postal code in your input, it will be present in the original input columns of your spreadsheet in the results.

 2. A preview map of the results